 Ionic or Saline Hydrides

-They are formed when hydrogen molecule reacts with highly electropositive s-block elements (Alkali Metals and Alkaline Earth Metals).
+They are formed when hydrogen molecule reacts with highly electropositive s-block elements (Alkali metals and alkaline earth metals).
 In solid-state, the ionic hydrides are crystalline, non-conducting and non-volatile.
 However, in a liquid state, they conduct electricity.
 Ionic hydrides on electrolysis liberate hydrogen gas at the anode.
-Saline or ionic hydrides does not dissolve in conventional solvents and they are mostly used as bases or reducing reagents in organic synthesis.
+Saline or ionic hydrides do not dissolve in conventional solvents, and they are mostly used as bases or reducing reagents in organic synthesis.

-Example of Ionic Hydrides: Nah, KH, CaH2, etc. These contain hydrogen as the negatively charged (H–) ion.
+Example of Ionic Hydrides: Nah, KH, CaH2, etc. They contain hydrogen as the negatively charged (H–) ion.

 ⇒ Also Read:

 Covalent hydrides are formed when hydrogen reacts with other similar electronegative elements like Si, C, etc. The most common examples are CH4 and NH3.
 In general, compounds that are formed when hydrogen is reacted with non-metals are called covalent hydrides.
-The compound shares a covalent bond and are either volatile or non-volatile compounds.
+The compounds share a covalent bond and are either volatile or non-volatile compounds.
 Covalent hydrides are also either liquids or gases.